 Thank you for choosing Robit Plc as your systems supplier.
 We are confident that we will fulfil your expectations regarding both usability and the availability of services.

 Maintaining the operator's manual

-Keep the manual in good condition and available to the operator and service personnel.
+Manual is available in Robit webpage.
+If printed manual is used it should be kept in good condition and available to the operator and service.